 Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
-We were hosted by Celebrity Cruises for this review.
+We thanks Celebrity Cruises for hosting us.
 We only recommend cruises, experiences, products, and services we personally use and enjoy.
 As Amazon Associates, we earn from qualifying purchases.

-Wondering which class has the least perks and which has the most?
-Here’s the order from least to most:
+Wondering which class has the most perks and which has the fewest?
+Here’s the order from least to most

 • Concierge